nextflow-io/training/docs/nf_customize/04_config.md

 }
 ```

-A full list of scopes is described in detail in the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html#config-scopes).
+See the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html#config-scopes) for a full list of scopes.

 !!! question "Exercise"

     Instead of using the `singularity` profile a custom configuration file can be used to enable singularity.
 Create a custom configuration file and enable singularity and singularity auto mounts using the singularity scope.

-    Start by creating `mycustomconfig.config`:
+    1. Create `mycustomconfig.config`:

     ```bash
     code mycustomconfig.config
     ```

-    Next, add your configuration to the singularity scope:
+    2. Add your configuration to the singularity scope:

     ```console title="mycustomconfig.config" linenums="1"
     singularity {